solonas13/ius/datasets/README.md

 gzip -dk chr22.in.gz
 cd ..
 ```
-Second, compile using `make` and execute the following:
+Second, compile using `make` and execute the following to generate patterns
+of length in [64, 1024] for different z values as detailed below:

 ```console